Chris-Raddatz/ISYE-6740/README.md

 5) GMM Possibly

+6) Look into the difference in values between 2001 and 2007, see how they compare from 2020 onward.
+Could be interesting to see if there's a difference.

 ### What I've Done:
 - Loaded Data and looked into initial data exploration: Correlation Maps, simple linear plots, can think of more as we go on
 - Performed Linear Regression, identifying what states have the highest coefficients for CPI when regressed - meaning they have higher house prices as they CPI goes up